abid-khan/spring-security-rest/README.md

 }
 ```
 #### Authorization Token Generation ####
 Authorization token is generated in login success handler.
-The token is  generation logic is placed in "AuthTokenGeneratorServiceImpl" class.
+The token is  generation logic is placed in AuthTokenGeneratorServiceImpl class.

 ```java
 public class AuthenticationSuccessHandlerImpl extends